Email Department Chair

-The English Department offers options in seven discrete curricular areas.
+The English Department offers options in three discrete curricular areas.
 Because a general English program is not available, students must choose one of the following options in order to complete the English degree.
+Students interested in studying English should contact the English Academic Advisor.

 Students focus on crafting work in Fiction, Nonfiction and Poetry in a nationally ranked program and with critically acclaimed faculty authors.
 This option is ideal for writers hoping to develop and diversify their compositional and creative skills, students hoping to continue on to graduate study in writing, and those hoping to work in the publishing sector.